 One Important Point to Make

-Huskies are classed as a working dog and require a lot of exercise and physical activity to be stimulated.
+Huskies are working dogs and require a lot of exercise and physical activity to be stimulated.
 If huskies don’t receive the exercise that they require, they will react in one of two ways, they will either become SUPER lazy and literally sleep all the time, or they will be very hyper and destructive.

 That’s because you need well behaved, calm and sensible dog if you have a young child.
 If you choose to get a husky, you must first understand their exercise requirements and be sure that you can keep up with it even whilst taking care of your child.